Common Name(s): Teak, Burmese Teak

 Grain/Texture: Grain is straight, though it can occasionally be wavy or interlocked.
 Coarse, uneven texture and moderate to low natural luster.
 Raw, unfinished wood surfaces have a slightly oily or greasy feel due to natural oils.

-Endgrain: Ring-porous or semi-ring-porous; large, solitary earlywood pores, medium-small latewood pores solitary and in radial multiples of 2-3; tyloses and other mineral deposits common; growth rings distinct due to uniseriate row of earlywood pores; rays visible without lens; parenchyma banded (marginal), with bands sometimes wide enough to enclose entire earlywood pores, paratracheal parenchyma vasicentric.
+Endgrain: Ring-porous or semi-ring-porous; large to very large solitary earlywood pores, medium to large latewood pores, few; solitary and in radial multiples of 2-3; tyloses and other heartwood deposits (light-colored) common; medium rays visible without lens, spacing normal; parenchyma vasicentric, and banded (marginal), with bands sometimes wide enough to enclose entire earlywood pores.

 Rot Resistance: Teak has been considered by many to be the gold standard for decay resistance, and its heartwood is rated as very durable.
 Teak is also resistant to termites, though it is only moderately resistant to marine borers and powder post beetles.